kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

 ## Prerequisites

 * You have the Istio and API Gateway module added.
+* You have a deployed workload.
+  > [!NOTE]
+  > To expose a workload using APIRule in version `v2`, the workload must be a part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
 * You have [set Up Your Custom Domain](../01-10-setup-custom-domain-for-workload.md).
 * [Set up a mutual TLS Gateway](../01-30-set-up-mtls-gateway.md) and export the bundle certificates.
 * Prepare a Client Root CA and certificate.
 For non-production environments, you can [create your own self-signed Client Root CA and certificate](../01-60-security/01-61-mtls-selfsign-client-certicate.md).